 - Get a spare Gas Quick Disconnect and attach a hose line to it with a clamp.

 - If you filled it with 5 gallons (to the weld line), then attach your spunding valve to the gas post and setting it to around 12.5 psi.
 This pressure will keep your krausen in check and away from clogging your gas post.

 - If your beer requires a dry hop, so it as the fermentation vigor starts to diminish.
 You can tell by how much air is coming out of your blow off tube or how loud the hissing is from your spunding valve.
 I suggest using a muslin bag if you don’t have a filter around your dip tube.
-I use the ArborFab Auto Siphon Filter, but others have had success modifying a dry hop SS canister with a hole up top that the dip tube fits inside of.
+I use the ArborFab Auto Siphon Filter, but others have had success modifying a dry hop SS canister with a hole up top that the dip tube fits inside.
 With a filtration screen in place, dry hop directly into the keg.
 Dry hopping directly into the keg and not inside an enclosed filter or bag gets much better hop utilization.
 In my opinion the difference in flavor is huge.
-Pro Tip: Cryo hops are really useful here as they reduce the about of trub loss and have less of a chance at clogging posts or filters.
+Pro Tip: Cryo hops are really useful here as they reduce the amount of trub loss and have less of a chance of clogging posts or filters.